 I don't think mental illnesses should be used to describe our daily stresses.
-Someone's serious challenge shouldn't also describe how I feel about spilling coffee on my shirt.
-I've spent the last couple months reflecting on this, and I'm asking us all to do the same.
-I think it is important for the children we work with to know how to think about and respect the challenge of mental illness.
+Someone's serious challenge shouldn't also explain how I feel about spilling coffee on my shirt.
+I've spent the last couple of months reflecting on this, and I'm asking us all to do the same.
+I think it is essential for the children we work with to know how to think about and respect the challenges of mental illness.

 Why I Care

-We can all agree that living with a mental illness is a serious challenge, whether you personally struggle or you empathize.
+We can all agree that living with a mental illness is a serious challenge, whether you struggle or you empathize.
 Successfully living with a mental illness requires support and treatment.
-According the to National Alliance on Mental Illness, 1 in 5 adolescents will develop a serious mental illness.
+According to the National Alliance on Mental Illness, 1 in 5 adolescents will develop a serious mental illness.
 80% of adolescents will not receive treatment.
-There is a 8-10 year delay on when symptoms arise and treatment begins.
+There is an 8-10-year delay between when symptoms arise and when treatment begins.
 We have a lot of work to do.

-Despite these treatment gaps, culturally we are increasingly employing self-care, mindfulness, and mental health days.
-People are more open about their own mental health issues.
-Our health insurance companies can't charge more for you to go see a psychologist.
-I think those are good steps forward.
+Despite these treatment gaps, culturally, we are increasingly employing self-care, mindfulness, and mental health days.
+People are more open about their mental health issues.
+Our health insurance companies can't charge more for you to see a psychologist.
+Those are reasonable steps forward.

-While our mental health care is a larger problem to solve, there is another problem we can tackle that is hiding in plain view.
+While our mental health care is a more significant problem to solve, there is another problem we can tackle that is hiding in plain view.

-It has become common for people to use mental illnesses to describe our typical tough moments and bad days.
+It has become common for people to use mental illnesses to describe our typical challenging moments and bad days.

 Forgot a deadline?
 "Sorry!
 Just my ADHD acting up."

 Misunderstood a social signal?
 "My autism is out of control."